 Alzheimer’s tends to affect those aged 65 and over, and the risk of getting the condition doubles roughly every five years.
 Although Alzheimer’s is generally thought of as a condition that affects older adults, it can be diagnosed in individuals younger than 65.
 There are over 400,000 in the UK who live with early-onset Alzheimer’s.
 Instead of the memory function being the obvious symptoms like in older adults, speech, vision or decision making behaviours are usually the first areas to be affected.

 Living with Alzheimer’s can be incredibly difficult for both the person diagnosed with the condition and their loved ones.
-Helping Hands’ Dementia Specialist, Jayne Vale, has worked with many families and individuals living with dementia, and advises how to come to terms with a diagnosis.
+Helping Hands have worked with many families and individuals living with dementia, and advises how to come to terms with a diagnosis.

 People living with the latter stages of Alzheimer’s tend to require consistent monitoring and care.
 Helping Hands aims to ensure as many people living with Alzheimer’s and other types of dementia are able to live in the comforts of their own home for as long as possible.
 Whether that’s with the support of a visiting carer who pops in every day, or a live-in carer that will live with you or your loved one – routine and feeling safe is extremely important for those living with dementia.